 However, in a fast paced world of new media and the insanely rapid development of technologies and new media forms, that is not enough.

 Youth workers need to be able to adapt to rapid changes and technologies, have a positive mindset and the necessary skill set to apply all this development to youth work.

-The goal of this project is to increase media literacy and digital competences of youth workers and young volunteers and integrate new media into the practices of youth workers.
+The goal of this project was to increase media literacy and digital competences of youth workers and young volunteers and integrate new media into the practices of youth workers.

-“New Media in Youth Work” is a project of exchange of good practices under Key Action 2 of Erasmus+ Programme.
-It is funded by the Portuguese National Agency – Erasmus+ Juventude em Ação.
+“New Media in Youth Work” was a project of exchange of good practices under Key Action 2 of Erasmus+ Programme.
+It was co-funded by the Portuguese National Agency – Erasmus+ Juventude em Ação.